zomborid/SLiM/README.md

-This is an archive of an abandoned, but interesting project.
+This is an archive/dump of an abandoned, but interesting project.
+(Sorry for non-existent documentation.)

 # SLiM
 A nesC clone for C++ applications.